opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

     sudo update-grub

-which will switch the _VA_ to text mode.
+which will switch the _VA_ to text mode after restart.

-_Note:_ Switching to text mode removes the automated startup of the server components (triggered by loading the user interface).
-In this case, regular cronjob checks start the server components, but this can take up to five minutes.
+_Note:_ Switching to text mode removes the immediate startup of server components (triggered by loading the graphical user interface).
+When in text mode, server components start with a delay of up to five minutes.

 <br>